 If you have any questions about catchlights in photography, let us know in the comments.

-Also, we love good news, so if these photography tips help you to create catchlights in eyes, share that too.
+Also, I love good news, so if these photography tips help you to create catchlights in eyes, share that too.